Priyamsh/Fake-Review-Clustering/README.md

 After clustering there were some discrepancies which I had to manually eliminate from the dataset.

-I was able to predict 1000 fake reviews from a dataset that contained 10000 reviews.
+I was able to predict 10 % fake reviews from the dataset.